mari-mizutani/chatroom-exercise/README.md

 # Chatroom exercise

 ## The Mission
-Now that you guys know how to configure a node server, let's make a chatroom to hang out with your friends and families!
+Make a chatroom to hang out with your friends and families

 ### Steps